 9.4.1 Modifications of IAB-donor/IAB-node DU and IAB-donor CU for architecture group 1

-The study assumes that Rel 15 F1-U is considered as the baseline between the IAB-donor DU and the IAB-donor CU.
-If this baseline does not meet the requirements of the SI, then the study will consider potential modifications to Rel 15 F1-U.
+The study assumes that Rel.
+15 F1-U is considered as the baseline between the IAB-donor DU and the IAB-donor CU.
+If this baseline does not meet the requirements of the SI, then potential modifications to Rel 15 F1-U will be considered.

-The study will further consider modifications to the IAB-node DU that are necessary to support F1*-U over the wireless NR backhaul.
+The study further considers modifications to the IAB-node DU that are necessary to support F1*-U over the wireless NR backhaul.

+9.5 Backhaul bearer setup for architecture group 1

-9.5 Satisfying the QoS requirements
+9.5.1 Satisfying the QoS requirements

 IAB mode of operation may impose additional requirements on the RAN design, in order for the RAN to support the QoS profiles imposed by the Core network.
 These additional requirements may be due to e.g. the latency associated with multiple hops, congestion and failure of wireless backhaul links.
 However, in both IAB and non-IAB mode of operation, RAN may not always be able to meet the QoS profiles requested by the core network.
 To handle this scenario, the TS 23.502 [3] in Section 4.3.2. defines an N2 procedure which allows the RAN to reject the QoS profiles requested by the core network, in case the RAN cannot meet these QoS profiles.
 This N2 procedure is applicable to both IAB and non-IAB mode of operation.

-With regards to the aforementioned N2 procedure, after receiving a flow QoS request from the core network, the IAB-donor CU may inform, via F1-AP, the corresponding access-IAB-node-DU and some or all intermediate IAB-node DUs about this flow and its QoS requirement.
+With regards to the aforementioned N2 procedure, after receiving a flow QoS request from the core network, the IAB-donor CU may inform, via F1-AP, the corresponding access-IAB-node DU and some or all intermediate IAB-node DUs about this flow and its QoS requirement.
 The inquired DUs may accept/reject the request.
-In order to guarantee latency bounds, the CU may include in the QoS request to the DUs, some assistance information (e.g. some hop-count-related information pertaining to the route to the access-IAB-node-DU).
-Further details of this information to be provided are FFS.
+In order to guarantee latency bounds, the CU may include in the QoS request to the DUs, some assistance information (e.g. some hop-count-related information pertaining to the route to the access-IAB-node DU).

-Since the IAB-specific constraints on QoS depend on the particular IAB architecture option, the study will capture the tradeoff among the various IAB architecture options with respect to their impact on QoS.
+Since the IAB-specific constraints on QoS depend on the particular IAB architecture option, the study captures the tradeoff among the various IAB architecture options with respect to their impact on QoS.